 Office location: 2nd Floor of the Hunsaker Center

 The University of Redlands partners with three blood banks throughout the academic calendar year for four annual blood drives (two per semester).
-Blood Banks of San Bernardino and Riverside, City of Hope and The American Red Cross come to campus at least twice a year for University blood drives.
+City of Hope, LifeStream and The American Red Cross come to campus at least twice a year for University blood drives.

-Last year the Blood Banks came to campus four times, each time collecting over 50 pints of blood.
 This year we plan on donating even more so roll up your sleeves!
 Sign-ups for the blood drives take place in the Commons the week before the scheduled blood drive date so keep your eyes open for the next time the Blood Banks will be on campus.
 The full donation process takes about 60 (plus) minutes.
 Contact the Volunteer Center for upcoming blood drive information.
 Save up to 3 lives!

 Each year the University sponsors an end of the year donation drive for student moving out of their resident halls.
 There are two collection dates, occurring the last week of the spring semester (following graduation) and the last week of May Term before summer break.
 Each resident hall will have designated areas and signage for students to drop off donations, and collection bags are handed out to each resident’s room weeks prior to donations being picked up.

 When the school year comes to end, many students clear out their closets and wardrobes to get ready for summer.
 Donate your unwanted items to those in need.
 Places like Goodwill, Angel's Closet, Salvation Army, and Family Service Association of Redlands.
 Your used items can go a long way in helping needy families in the Redlands/San Bernardino area.
 Here is a list of some things you can and cannot donate:

 Reverend Robin Hyde comments: "I would estimate we pick up 3 to 5 tons of goods [from the University] each year.
 This is kept out of the area landfills and is recycling at its best, as we are able to share these goods with some of the neediest in San Bernardino County.
 It is interesting that each year there is an ebb and flow as to what is mostly given.
 Some years it has been electric fans (always needed), computers, small refrigerators (again very needed by the poor), and lamps.
 We are always receiving thousands of clothing items, from blue jeans to jackets, blankets, pillows, and costumes.
 Each (residence) hall is unique and does what they can to help in this wonderful effort to reach out to the marginalized of our area."